 Greenfield, meanwhile, talked about what drew her into the world of children’s literature, with a special focus on African American children. “… it was very important to me to see that this work was being done,” she said.
 “My goal is to make children know how much they are loved….
 I want them to be proud of themselves and have confidence in themselves because the world is not always that kind to them and to us who are Black.”

 Greenfield and Reynolds also talked about their writing process.
-In the Q&A following the main presentation, Greenfield, who has just published Thinker: My Puppy Poet and Me, was asked what are the “peaks” and the “pits” of writing.
-Greenfield responded: “It’s all tough.”
+In the Q&A following the main presentation, Greenfield, who has just published Thinker: My Puppy Poet and Me, was asked to describe the “peaks” and the “pits” of writing.
+Greenfield responded, “It’s all tough.”
 She added that, because she writes for children, “people ask, ‘Didn’t you have fun writing this?
 No, I didn’t!
 I want the children who read it to have fun, but I didn’t have fun….
 It’s hard work, but it’s very, very satisfying work.”
-Reynolds agreed, noting: “I tell everyone, ‘If you like it, somebody really suffered for it.”
+Reynolds agreed, noting, “I tell everyone, ‘If you like it, somebody really suffered for it.”

-Karen MacPherson is the children’s & young adult manager at the Takoma Park Maryland Library, a member of EMIERT, and on the Association for Library Service to Children (ALSC) Board of Directors.
+Karen MacPherson is the children’s & young adult manager at the Takoma Park Maryland Library, a member of the Ethnic & Multicultural Information Exchange Round Table (EMIERT), and on the Association for Library Service to Children (ALSC) Board of Directors.